About Will Kemp

 I now found myself missing the teaching so ran painting and drawing classes from the gallery.

 These were a huge success and confirmed this was part of me.
-Alongside my gallery commissions I approached Demontfort Fine Art with my landscape paintings and became successfully represented by them.
+Alongside my gallery commissions, I approached Demontfort Fine Art with my landscape paintings and became successfully represented by them.

 What Inspired Me To Become an Artist?

-Excitement of seeing what were just colours on a palette transform into a face or a landscape that transports you to another place.
+The excitement of seeing what were just colours on a palette transform into a face or a landscape that transports you to another place.
 It never fails to amaze me.

 When it works it’s a real high, I also get great enjoyment through teaching painting and drawing.